South Tyneside band The Panic Report to support Toyah Willcox at O2 Academy Newcastle

-Known for their own catchy songs, alongside covers from the likes of The Clash, The Jam and The Specials, the band will have chance to warm up when they play at The Chichester Arms in South Shields this Saturday.
+Known for their own catchy songs, alongside covers from the likes of The Clash, The Jam and The Specials, the band will have chance to warm up when they play at The Chichester Arms in South Shields on Saturday, June 15.

 Ged joined the band five years ago, after a period of ill-health and has never looked back, he said: “I think this band saved my life.

 “About five years ago I was really down, it’s turned my life around and given me a focus.